celalaygar/Spring-Framework-5/README.md

 # Spring_Framework_5_denemeleri
 ## 1 - 	spring-framework dependency injection example
-this project is about spring dependency injection
+##### this project is about spring dependency injection.
+###### we are creating a maven project.
+We include the spring-context.jar in the pom.xml file. then we create and design the beans.xml file.
+We run the latest project

 ## 2 - 	spring-mvc-hibernate
 this project consist insert update delete methods with hibernate in spring framework 5.